ali11online/Final-project/README.md

 SoftwareSerial BT(2, 3); //TX, RX respetively

-                  //H-bridge pinout, these are the variables connected to the Arduino board int enable1= 10;
+                  //these are the variables connected to the Arduino board int enable1= 10;
 int in_put1 = 9;
 int  in_put2 = 8;